Journal of Traumatic Stress

 The Journal of Traumatic Stress (JTS) is a peer-reviewed academic journal published bimonthly by Wiley-Blackwell on behalf of the International Society for Traumatic Stress Studies.

 Overview

-As of 2021 the editor-in-chief is Patricia K Kerig (University of Utah).
+As of 2021, the editor-in-chief is Denise M. Sloan (Behavioral Science Division, National Center for PTSD, VA Boston Healthcare System, and Boston University Chobanian & Avedisian School of Medicine).
 The journal covers research on the biopsychosocial aspects of trauma and publishes original articles, brief reports, reviews, commentaries, and special issues devoted to single topics.

 Impact factor

 According to the Journal Citation Reports, the journal has a 2011 impact factor of 2.721, ranking it 22nd out of 109 journals in the category "Psychology, Clinical" and 32nd out of 117 journals in the category "Psychiatry (Social Science)".